lince098/MBD_NLP_Challenge_Restaurant_Reviews/README.md

 3. Content Summaries (OpenAI): The Content Summaries module provides a high-level overview of the content found within a set of reviews.
 It extracts key themes and highlights, helping hotel staff identify common issues or praise points.

 4. Possible Improvements (OpenAI): This feature analyzes customer reviews and identifies potential areas for improvement.
 It uses advanced NLP techniques to extract suggestions, complaints, and recurring themes from the reviews.
-Hotel management can use these insights to make data-driven decisions and enhance the overall guest experience
+Restaurant management can use these insights to make data-driven decisions and enhance the overall guest experience

-5. Stars Distribution Histogram (Visualization): Understanding the distribution of star ratings in customer reviews is crucial for evaluating hotel performance.
+5. Stars Distribution Histogram (Visualization): Understanding the distribution of star ratings in customer reviews is crucial for evaluating restaurant performance.
 The Distribution of Stars Histogram provides a visual representation of how customers rate their experiences.
 This histogram helps hotel management identify trends and assess the overall satisfaction levels of guests.

 6. Translations (OpenAI): The Translation feature allows hotel staff to translate customer reviews into multiple languages, making it easier to cater to a global audience.
 This multilingual capability ensures that no valuable feedback is missed, and it facilitates communication with international guests.
 It utilizes state-of-the-art translation models to provide accurate and context-aware translations.